 تَبَـٰرَكَ ٱسْمُ رَبِّكَ ذِى ٱلْجَلَـٰلِ وَٱلْإِكْرَامِ

 Blessed is the Name of your Lord, full of Majesty and Honour

 Indeed, there is great importance in saying Mashallah Tabarakallah and inculcating it in our day-to-day lives.
 By learning the small things and keeping the presence of Allah always in our minds and hearts, we can create a better environment for our children and Muslim brothers and sisters too.

-Almuhammadi Academy helps you to know the small details of our Deen and helps you in being the best version of yourself.
+Almuhammadi Academy helps you to know the small details of our Deen and helps you be the best version of yourself.
 Learn Quran Online, Quran memorization, Hadith and Islamic studies for kids, and more with the best native Arabic-speaking tutors from the comfort of your home!